 Boutique hop in the Bishop Arts District

-The Bishop Arts District is an excellent place to while away your day.
+The Bishop Arts District is an excellent place to while away your weekend in Dallas.
 A newly-revitalized neighborhood, this fun area is home to more than 60 restaurants, boutiques, and bars.
 It’s one of our favorite places to visit because it didn’t exist when I was growing up, and there always seems to be something new and fun to check out.

 There’s fantastic pizza, elaborate Bloody Marys, a few murals, and enough cool shops to occupy you for several hours.
 Brunch at Hattie’s is a must, but if you’re just looking for a snack, you must try Emporium Pies.
 Stop by Ephiphany (for women or men) for unique clothing and jewelry items.